wishmouse/code_demo/README-hard-mode.md

 You should see all students rendered on the page.

-Stretch - add a listener to each student, so that when clicked the view is changed to just that student record (perhaps with more detail, and a larger photo).
-You might like to include another RESTful route for practice, to fetch that specific student (e.g. `api/v1/students/5`)
+Add a listener to each student, so that when clicked the view is changed to just that student record (perhaps with more detail, and a larger photo).

-Add a button to your html.
-In your **client-side** JavaScript setup an event listener on the button and executes an ajax GET request to **server** `localhost:[PORT]/api/vi/students` (you can do this with JQuery, superagent, xhr, etc.)
+TDD out another RESTful route to fetch that specific student (e.g. `api/v1/students/5`).

 ## Release 4: Finesse